Appeal a public housing decision

 - an eviction if legal proceedings have begun

-- situations where a higher jurisdiction is involved, eg a tribunal or court.
+- situations where a higher jurisdiction is involved, for example a tribunal or court.

 Appeal a decision

-The first step to apply for an internal review of the decision is to lodge a Housing SA appeal form .
+The first step to apply for an internal review is to lodge a public housing appeal form (410.4 KB PDF).
+Housing SA will assess if the correct policies and procedures were applied in determining your decision.

-Time limits may apply to appeal a decision, for example, if you wish to appeal the non-renewal of your lease, you must apply within seven days.
-If you have any questions, contact Housing SA on 131 299.
+Time limits could apply to appealing a decision.
+For example, if you wish to appeal the non-renewal of your lease, you must apply within 7 days of receiving the decision.
+If you have any questions, contact Housing SA.

-SACAT will hold a hearing at which it will consider all relevant information provided by you and Housing SA, and will then make a decision.
-Time limits also apply to the period within which an application to SACAT can be made.
+SACAT will hold a hearing to consider all relevant information provided by you and Housing SA.
+Time limits also apply to SACAT applications.